curl/curl/docs/INTERNALS.md

   `Curl_multi` is the multi handle struct exposed as "CURLM *" in external APIs.

-  This struct holds a list of Curl_easy structs that have been added to this handle with [`curl_multi_add_handle()`][13].
-The start of the list is ->easyp and ->num_easy is a counter of added Curl_easys.
+  This struct holds a list of `Curl_easy` structs that have been added to this handle with [`curl_multi_add_handle()`][13].
+The start of the list is `->easyp` and `->num_easy` is a counter of added `Curl_easy`s.

-  ->msglist is a linked list of messages to send back when [`curl_multi_info_read()`][14] is called.
-Basically a node is added to that list when an individual Curl_easy's transfer has completed.
+  `->msglist` is a linked list of messages to send back when [`curl_multi_info_read()`][14] is called.
+Basically a node is added to that list when an individual `Curl_easy`'s transfer has completed.

-  ->hostcache points to the name cache.
+  `->hostcache` points to the name cache.
 It is a hash table for looking up name to IP.
 The nodes have a limited life time in there and this cache is meant to reduce the time for when the same name is wanted within a short period of time.

-  ->timetree points to a tree of Curl_easys, sorted by the remaining time until it should be checked - normally some sort of timeout.
-Each Curl_easy has one node in the tree.
+  `->timetree` points to a tree of `Curl_easy`s, sorted by the remaining time until it should be checked - normally some sort of timeout.
+Each `Curl_easy` has one node in the tree.

-  ->sockhash is a hash table to allow fast lookups of socket descriptor to which Curl_easy that uses that descriptor.
+  `->sockhash` is a hash table to allow fast lookups of socket descriptor to which `Curl_easy` that uses that descriptor.
 This is necessary for the `multi_socket` API.

-  ->conn_cache points to the connection cache.
+  `->conn_cache` points to the connection cache.
 It keeps track of all connections that are kept after use.
 The cache has a maximum size.

-  ->closure_handle is described in the 'connectdata' section.
+  `->closure_handle` is described in the 'connectdata' section.

-  The libcurl source code generally use the name 'multi' for the variable that points to the Curl_multi struct.
+  The libcurl source code generally use the name 'multi' for the variable that points to the `Curl_multi` struct.

 ## Curl_handler